Health insurance in Germany: the intro you should really read first

 Health insurance in Germany for freelancers

 - If you have been in a public scheme within the EU recently, you can choose a public Krankenkasse (Freiwillige gesetzliche Krankenversicherung).
-This means that you stay in the public system, which is advised for people with kids and spouse.
 This procedure is normalized via the form E104, which you should request from your domestic system, before you leave the country.
 Request this from your old provider and send it in for your new Krankenkasse.
 You can also go for a private provider too.

 - If you are an artist, a writer, performer, creative: you can join KSK.
-The Künstlersozialkasse (KSK) will pay half of your monthly contributions if you are able to prove your income comes from artistic and creative jobs.
+The Künstlersozialkasse (KSK) will pay half of your monthly contributions.
 There is sometimes not a clear distinction between what’s a art job and what’s not.
 It might be hard to get into it.
 Some people hire specialists to fill in the paperwork to make sure they tick the right boxes.
 Full post on KSK this way.

 - In other cases, it is advised to stay with the private system to avoid high costs.
 In this case, Feather Insurance can help you find the right and fairest policy for your needs too.